Sarah-Bue/knit-space/README.md

 #### Comments
 - Registered users can add comments to a blog post and respond to another comment made on a blog post.
+- Registered users can particiapte in forum discussions.
-- Users can view, update, and delete their comments when they are logged in.
+- Registered users can view, update, and delete their comments when they are logged in.
 - Guest users will be able to view existing comments.

 #### Confirmation Emails & Password Reset
-- When creating an account, users will be sent a confirmation email.
+- When creating an account, users are sent a confirmation email.
-- When logging in, users will be able to reset their password via email.
+- When logging in, users are able to reset their password via email.

 #### User Profiles
-- Users will be able to access their profile from the account menu.
+- Users are able to access their profile from the account menu.
-- User will be able to update and add to their personal information.
+- User are able to update and add to their personal information.
-- Users will be able to delete their accounts.
+- Users are able to delete their accounts.

 #### Search Bar & Filters
-- Users will have the ability to search the contents of the blog to find what they are looking for.
+- Users have the ability to search the contents of the blog to find what they are looking for.
-- Users will be able to apply filters to the blog posts on the home page, their Dashboard, and their *My Post* page to customize their view based on their needs.
+- Users are able to apply filters to the blog posts on the home page, their Dashboard, and their *My Post* page to customize their view based on their needs.

+#### Contact Management
+- Superusers are able to respond to incoming contacts through a platform like [Mailtrap](https://mailtrap.io/).

 [Back to top ⇧](#knitspace)